 Many religious cults and high control groups control the lives of their followers because of the spiritual covering doctrine.
 Many people are controlled and manipulated both for selfish and monetary gain by their leaders because of unbiblical methods of leadership that are being used.
 We must therefore beware of leaders who demand or coerce people into blind loyalty and submission.
 1 Thessalonians 5:21 and 1 John 4:1 says that we must “test everything” or “test the spirits” because “many false prophets have gone out into the world”.
 God’s word therefore encourages us to test, question and verify whatever we are are taught in order to avoid being deceived or being led astray by false teachings.

 The spiritual covering doctrine shifts the focus of our spiritual relationship away from Jesus Christ and His Lordship.
 Instead the false doctrine shifts people’s focus into following man or the “spiritual covering’s” personal desires instead of following God.
 Such an unbiblical relationship indirectly blinds people from individually exercising discernment regarding their spiritual life.

 The Bible indeed teaches us to obey those who are in authority – but only as far as what they teach and say is in agreement with God’s word.
 It’s therefore important for every Christian believer to study the word of God as a Berean and Biblically research and verify the things we are taught (Acts 17:10-15).

-Christian believers need to not only rely on a “spiritual covering” for truth and revelation but instead Christians must learn to check what they are taught against the word of God to see if what they are taught is actually true.
+Christian believers should not rely on a human “spiritual covering” for truth and revelation but instead Christians must learn to check what they are taught against the word of God to see if what they are taught is actually true.
 Christians need to get into the habit of personal study of the word of God (2 Timothy 2:15).

 Christians need to be led by the Holy Spirit who is the revealer of all truth (John 16:13) and not only look to man as a revealer of truth.